haldean/ubik-mirror/docs/expel.md

 ### Conditionals

-There is only one explicit control-flow construct in Expel: a simple conditional statement.
+There is only one explicit control-flow construct in Ubik: a simple conditional statement.
 You can create a conditional statement using the `=>` (pronounced "implies") and `/>` (pronounced "opposes") operator, like so: